HITECHCRIME/HC_SG41_Cannibal/README.md

 may it at least be a test, if you pass (this will be a test) i'll put you down and rest absolvent strings of guilt chunks of flesh, chunks of mind like poems

-something haunts your mind
-deep inside, personal inquiry
+match to make it whole again
+sewing pieces as an artisan
-while i'm at it i make a mess
+but i'm a cannibal
-dripping with your love
-gutting your throat i just think of your face

 ye ye ye ye ye ye
 bruuu